 Protect Yourself and Those Around You

-New Mitigation Mandates In Effect
+Mitigation Mandates In Effect

 Cloth Face Coverings and Masks

-Effective October 1, face coverings are required in indoor and outdoor public places, to help prevent the spread of COVID-19.
+Face coverings are required in indoor and outdoor public places, to help prevent the spread of COVID-19.
 The ordinance expands on a state executive order that has required masks in most indoor public settings since May 29.
 Read the news release

 The CDC notes that purchased or homemade face coverings will not prevent individuals from catching the COVID-19 virus, but will help prevent people who have the virus and do not know it from transmitting it to others.